Best Caribbean islands for digital nomads

 In response to Covid 19 pandemic, a digital nomad visa for Antigua and Barbuda was launched, similar to some of the best Caribbean islands for digital nomads.
 The application can be done online, and it can take up to 14 days to be finalized, making it one of the most straightforward digital nomad visa applications.

-This visa is available to all nationalities without restrictions, and even your family members can apply with you and stay in the country under the same conditions.
-The cost of applying for this digital nomad visa is $1500 for an individual, $2000 if you are traveling with your partner or one dependent, and $3000 if you are traveling with a family.
+This visa is available to all nationalities without restrictions; even your family members can apply with you and stay in the country under the same conditions.
+The cost of applying for this digital nomad visa is $1500 for an individual, $2000 if you are traveling with your partner or dependent, and $3000 if you are traveling with a family.

 Cayman Islands

-The Cayman Islands which are located south of Cuba and west of Jamaica, are made up of three islands.
+The Cayman Islands, located south of Cuba and west of Jamaica, are made up of three islands.
 The main island, Grand Cayman, provides beach resorts as well as fantastic scuba diving and snorkeling opportunities.
 Cayman Brac, the second biggest island, is well-known for deep-sea fishing expeditions.
 Little Cayman, the smallest island, is home to a broad range of fauna.

 The Cayman Islands digital nomad visa is one of the longest, offering a 2-year stay.
 You can bring your family with you on this beautiful journey and enjoy all the benefits of established infrastructure, international-standard schools, and high-quality medical treatment.

-The internet is a high speed and widely available ranging from 512 Kbps to 300 Mbps.
-However, to be eligible to apply for this visa your minimum yearly income must be at least $100,000 as an individual, and even higher if you are traveling as a couple or a family.
+The internet is high speed and widely available ranging from 512 Kbps to 300 Mbps.
+However, to be eligible to apply for this visa, your minimum yearly income must be at least $100,000 or even higher if you travel as a couple or a family.

 Anguilla

-If you’re here for the first time, Meads Bay is the ideal spot to go.
+Meads Bay is the ideal spot to go if you’re here for the first time.
 It’s in the heart of everything, so all of the best attractions are within a half-hour drive.
 Sandy Ground is another frequent hangout.
 It’s ideal for individuals on a tight budget.
-If you’re relocating to Anguilla with your family, Blowing Point is a good place to start.
+Blowing Point is a good place to start if you’re relocating to Anguilla with your family.

-The cost of living on the island is reasonable when compared to many other cities in North America and Europe.
+The island’s cost of living is reasonable compared to many other cities in North America and Europe.
 Ultra-high-speed internet, low-cost international calls, and online payments, among other things, are all available on the island.

-Digital nomads can stay here for 3 to 12 months on the digital nomad visa for Anguilla and they will not be charged any local income tax.
-Once your visa expires you cannot extend it but will have to reapply if you want to continue living on the island.
+Digital nomads can stay here for 3 to 12 months on the digital nomad visa for Anguilla and will not be charged any local income tax.
+Once your visa expires, you cannot extend it but will have to reapply if you want to continue living on the island.

 Best Caribbean islands for digital nomads